Navid200/xDrip/docs/G6_slot.md

 ## G6 Bluetooth Slots

 A G6 transmitter has 2 communication slots.
 That's why you can use a t:slim pump and also see your readings in xDrip.
 Or, you can use both the Dexcom receiver and xDrip at the same time.

-You can change the slot that xDrip uses.
 By default, xDrip is on slot 2.  t:slim pump is  on slot 1.
 The Dexcom receiver is also on slot 1.

 If you want to change the slot number xDrip uses, you first need to enable [engineering mode](./Engineering-Mode.md).